JoelSpid/Java-Sports-Database-App-Simple/README.md

 I used MariaDB for database (Not Included)

-Implements CRUD using SQL Query by JDBC Driver.
+Implements CRUD using SQL Query by JDBC Driver and JavaFX for GUI and navigation.

 Incorporates regular expression, polymorphism, OOP and other programming concepts in Java.